 You can include a paragraph expressing your gift when writing your Will.
 If you have already drawn up a Will, you can add a bequest by completing a Codicil Form and keeping it with your Will.

 If you decide to leave a legacy to Bedford School Foundation (in confidence if you wish), we would be grateful to know by letter.
 Alternatively, you can fill in and return this Confidential Legacy Pledge Form.
 This is not a requirement but it assists the School in its long term financial planning.
 It also enables us to say thank you.

 We appreciate and seek to recognise all those who intend to leave a legacy gift to the School, and automatically welcome them as a member of the 1552 Club.

 This is our opportunity to acknowledge and thank you during your lifetime, with invitations to special events at the School and an early opportunity to learn of the School’s plan for its future.
 Each member receives a letter of appreciation and is invited with their partner annually to the Founders and Benefactors Service, followed by a lunch with the Head Master, Governors and senior staff.

-    If you would like to get more information or discuss a donation, please do get in touch with Anna Saunders (Database and Foundation) on ASaunders@bedfordschool.org.uk or +44 (0)1234 362255.
+If you would like to get more information or discuss a donation, please do get in touch with Hugh Maltby on firstname.lastname@example.org or +44 (0)1234 362255.